-As of December 31, 2020, and 2019, approximately \$88 million and \$254 million, respectively, in deposits were uninsured.
+As of December 31, 2021, and 2020, approximately \$230 million and \$88 million, respectively, in deposits were uninsured.
 LIPA has, through a pledge, assignment, and custodial agreement with its bank, collateralized 102% of the collective funds on deposit.
-LIPA has highly rated money-market funds of approximately \$384 million and \$258 million which were uninsured at December 31, 2020 and 2019, respectively.
+LIPA has highly rated money-market funds of approximately \$299 million and \$384 million which were uninsured at December 31, 2021 and 2020, respectively.

 Interest Rate Risk: The risk of a decline in the value of an investment resulting from interest rate fluctuations.
 Interest rate risk is commonly associated with investments in fixed-income products.
 LIPA's investment portfolio is structured to ensure sufficient liquidity is available, and as such, LIPA's investment policy has established maximum maturities by sector.
-The portfolio may not exceed 5.5 years or a 5.5 year average life with certain exceptions as follows: (i) Federal Agency securities have a maximum maturity of 10 years; (ii) certificates of deposit may not exceed 3 years; (iii) banker's acceptances and commercial paper may not exceed 180 and 270 days, respectively; and (iv) repurchase agreements have a maximum maturity of 90 days.
+The portfolio may not exceed a 5.5 year average life with certain exceptions as follows: (i) Federal Agency securities have a maximum maturity of 10 years; (ii) certificates of deposit may not exceed 3 years; (iii) banker's acceptances and commercial paper may not exceed 180 and 270 days, respectively; and (iv) repurchase agreements have a maximum maturity of 90 days.
 Additionally, there are no maturity limitations for investments in money-market or mutual funds.

 In order to meet the OPEB Account objectives of funding future retirement benefit obligations while balancing long-term risk and return and providing reasonable diversification, the OPEB Account allocates its assets in domestic and international equity mutual funds and fixed-income mutual funds.
-The equity funds replicate broad-based, low cost market index strategies.
-The fixed-income mutual funds replicate the Barclays U.S. Treasury Inflation Protected Securities Index or the Barclay's Capital U.S. Float Adjusted Aggregate Bond Market Index.
+The equity funds replicate broad-based, low-cost market index strategies.
+The fixed-income mutual funds replicate the Barclays U S Treasury Inflation Protected Securities Index or the Barclay's Capital U S Float Adjusted Aggregate Bond Market Index.